CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 to the Base Certificate.
 If the extensions field is absent, then all extensions in the Delta Certificate MUST have the same criticality and value as the Base Certificate.
-This field MUST NOT contain any extensions which do not appear in the Base Certificate.
+This field MUST NOT contain any extension types which do not appear in the Base Certificate.
 Additionally, the Base Certificate SHALL NOT include any extensions which are not included in the Delta Certificate, with the exception of the DCD extension itself.
 Therefore, it is not possible to add or remove